Codax2000/ee437-wireline-transceiver/README.md

 1. Launch ADE and load the `spectre_state1` simulation in ADE, under "Session > Load State", and select the `spectre_state1` _cellview_.
 1. Run the simulation.
 It should show a typical VDS sweep with a set VGS, like this:
 ![FreePDK Simulation](./simulation_pics/setup_simulations/freepdk_test.png)
+1. If there is an error showing that there is not associated model, go to Setup > Model Libraries and add `./cadence_refs/freepdk45.l`.

 ## Version Control
 ### Creating a New Branch